 An unattended death occurs when an individual dies alone.
 Typically, the remains of a person who dies from an unattended death are not immediately discovered.
-This type of a death often means a relatively considerable amount of time lapses between the death and the discovery of the deceased person’s body.
+This type of death often means a relatively considerable amount of time lapses between the death and the discovery of the deceased person’s body.

 The most common types of situations in which an unattended death occurs include:

 - Sudden health issue (like a fatal heart attack or stroke)